mutable-learning/notes/pages/Pseudocode Examples.md

 	  End
 	  ```
 - Conditionals
-	- use boolean expressions to test for conditions and run different *branches* of algorithms based on the results of the expressions
+	- use [[Conditional Expressions]] to test for conditions and run different *branches* of algorithms based on the results of the expressions
 		- use If, Else If and Else conditions
 		- use AND, OR and NOT in expressions
 		- ```